From Voice and Vision: An Interview with Poet Jack Ridl

 Something else entirely.
 But I do love learning from the poem.
 It has so much more to reveal than I will ever have.

 And having a poem on a pillowcase!
-[Author’s note: Jack Ridl’s poems appear as rolled scrolls tied with pretty ribbon atop pillowcases in a vacation home up north.
+[Interviewer’s note: Jack Ridl’s poems appear as rolled scrolls tied with pretty ribbon atop pillowcases in a vacation home up north.
 It’s the literary equivalent of mints.]

 What’s your favorite thing about living along the Lakeshore?

 Knowing it’s always there when I need it.

 Metaphor time!
 If you were a Johnny Cash song, which one would you be?

 Folsom Prison.
 Did I spell that right?
 [Yes.]